newpatiente2e/docs/docs/25-form-recognizer-studio/50-train-model.md

 1. Select **Train** to initiate the training process.
 1. Template models train in a few minutes.
 Neural models can take up to 30 minutes to train.
 1. Navigate to the *Models* menu to view the status of the train operation.
-1. You may need to refresh the **Models** page to see the status of the train operation.
+1. You may need to refresh the **Models** page to see latest status of the train operation.

     ![Train model status](./img/train-model-status.png)